aspeddro/siconfipy/README.md

 from siconfipy import get_fiscal, get_budget, br_cods
 ```

-Fiscal management report for the state of Sao Paulo (`35`) for the first two months of 2020:
+Fiscal management report for the state of Sao Paulo (`35`) for the first four months of 2020:

 ```python
 get_fiscal(year=2020, period=1, cod=35)